3-24/3-24/README.md

 - 📖 I am in a Master's course in **Software Testing and Verification Group**, KAIST.
 - :mag: My major interests are **program analysis** and **automated software testing**.
-- 💭 Broadly speaking, focusing on **'How to increase productivity when we write programs?'**.
+- 💭 Broadly speaking, focusing on 'How to increase productivity when we write programs?'.

   For instance, I love to use these techs to provide an improved experience for the development and maintenance of software:
   - Git (version control system)